Why Do My Windshield Wipers Skip? 6 Expert Tips

 No one likes the squeaky sound of windshield wipers scraping across the glass.
 Typically, wipers that are squeaking or skipping are old and need to be replaced.
 It’s generally recommended that you should swap your windshield wipers every six months, or sooner if they’re cracked or weathered due to exposure to sun or ice.
 If you’ve got a new pair, however, they might be skipping for another reason.
 Read on to figure out how to repair your windshield wipers for a more peaceful drive.

-How to Prevent Your Windshield Wipers from Skipping
+The 6 Tips to Prevent Your Windshield Wipers from Skipping